boshanxiang/quip-app/README.md

 *Separate MongoDB database collections for users, posts, and comments.
 *Comments were not embedded in posts--instead, separate documents for each comment.
 *Votes are tracked in both the user and post records.
+*Users when logged in can comment on posts, upvote, downvote, and bookmark posts.
+*Interactivity panel (voting and bookmark panel) functionality not extended to comments.

 ## Technologies Used
 The following technologies were used: